banner-image

 • Skin that gets coarser and thicker

-• Red, dry, irritated or swollen eyes
+• Red, dry, irritated, or swollen eyes

-In most cases, rosacea symptoms will flare up for several weeks or months at a time and then subside for awhile in between flare-ups.
+In most cases, rosacea symptoms will flare up for several weeks or months at a time and then subside for a while in between flare-ups.
 If left untreated, these symptoms will progressively worsen.

 What Are the Most Common Factors That Cause Flare-Ups?

-There are several things that can cause rosacea flare-ups, including:
+Several things can cause rosacea flare-ups, including:

 • Hot and cold temperatures